Luftiny/SolsticeOS/README.md

 <h1 align="center">LUPUS OPERATING SYSTEM</h1>
-<p align="center">ArchLinux-based distribution with extensive optimizations and x64 architecture for a superior desktop experience.</p>
+<p align="center">A FeruS-based distribution with extensive optimizations and x64 architecture for a superior desktop experience.</p>